 More research needs to be done before we fully understand all of these individual substances and how they truly work in the body.
 However, it would be naive to deny the potential that this botanical has to offer new and effective alternative treatment options.
 Time will tell if researchers will be allowed to carry on their studies and discover all the possibilities.

-Kratom contains up to about 66% mitragynine, which is responsible for a great deal of the plant’s analgesic, antitussive, antidiarrheal, adrenergic and antimalarial properties.
-It acts as weak opioid receptor agonist that has high affinity for the µ-opioid receptors.
-Although the FDA continues to spread fabricated stories about the dangers of kratom, studies following a dose-adjusted protocol have found mitragynine to be no more than one-tenth the strength of morphine (Kikura-Hanajiri et al., 2009).
-Its effects slightly vary from person to person and mostly depends upon one’s individual sensitivity and internal chemistry.
+Mitragynine, which is kratom’s most well-known compound, makes up around 66% of all alkaloids found in the leaf.
+It’s the one responsible for a great deal of the plant’s analgesic capabilities and acts as a weak opioid receptor agonist with a high affinity for µ-opioid receptors.
+Although the FDA continues to spread fabricated stories about the dangers of kratom, studies following a dose-adjusted protocol have found mitragynine to be no more than 1/10 the strength of morphine (Kikura-Hanajiri et al., 2009).

 Is Kratom Safe?

 As of the date of this writing, all available reports of fatal kratom overdoses have involved other, often multiple, drugs or subjects with histories of poor health.
 To date, there have been zero cases of death in which kratom was ascertained to be the sole cause (Suhaimi et al., 2016).
 One would become violently sick long before reaching such a level of toxicity in the blood.
 Contrary to what you may have heard, true experts on kratom have published peer-reviewed journal articles attesting to the insignificant, or small, risk profile of kratom.